-That Time Bruce Springsteen Launched First Solo Tour
+When Bruce Springsteen Launched His First Solo Tour

-After having spent more than 20 years fronting bands, Bruce Springsteen embarked on his first-ever solo tour in support of The Ghost of Tom Joad.
+Bruce Springsteen embarked on his first-ever solo tour in support of The Ghost of Tom Joad, having spent more than 20 years fronting bands.
 The initial concert took place on Nov.
 22, the day after the album's release, on familiar ground – the Count Basie Theater in Red Bank, N.J.

 The Ghost of Tom Joad, a threadbare collection of acoustic songs that mainly deal with migrant workers and other marginalized people in the Southwest, had been released the day before.
 Fittingly, he opened, as he did for nearly every date on the tour, with the title track.
 On a handful of other nights, his first song of the evening was “The Ballad of Tom Joad,” Woody Guthrie’s retelling of John Steinbeck’s 1939 novel, The Grapes of Wrath.

 After the first song, he would usually address the crowd by asking for as much silence as possible while he was playing.
 What could have come across as a condescending move was quickly undercut by Springsteen’s self-aware humor, saying something like, “Don’t make me come down there and smack you around.
 It’ll ruin my nice-guy image.”

 Watch Bruce Springsteen Perform 'Pilgrim in the Temple of Love'

 From there, it was a large percentage — and, on some nights, all — of the new album with some cuts from his catalog that worked off of similar themes.
 So chestnuts like “Darkness on the Edge of Town” and “Born in the U.S.A.” were re-cast for acoustic guitar and stood by side-by-side with “Straight Time,” “Sinaloa Cowboys” and “The Line.”
 Kevin Buell, Springsteen’s guitar tech, played keyboards offstage for some songs.